kumahq/kuma-website/docs/docs/4.4.4/policies/retry.md

   - when server won't respond at all (disconnect/reset/read timeout),
   - when server resets the stream with a `REFUSED_STREAM` error code.
   :::
+- **`retriableMethods`** (optional)

+  A list of request methods which allow to retry. the default behaviour of the policy is allow any request method to retry.

 ### GRPC